Airmime/minstyle.io/README.md

 minstyle.io is a simple and light open source CSS framework.
 It integrates a set of pre-designed HTML elements, allowing the rapid and simple development of interfaces for all devices.

 ## Version
-minstyle.io V0.2.3
+minstyle.io V1.0.0

 ## Get Started

 The architecture of the framework is based on the concatenation of classes.
-For example, the ms-btn class allows to get the default design of a button, the ms-green class allows to color the button green, and the ms-rounded class allows to round the button angles :
+For example, the ms-btn class allows to get the default design of a button, the ms-info class allows to color the button blue, and the ms-rounded class allows to round the button angles :

 ```html
 <button class="ms-btn">Button</button>